Close-up of a Duravit sink

 Ventilation

-During and after removing mold in the bathroom, the room should be well ventilated.
-This is especially important when chemical cleaning agents are used.
+During and after removing mold from the bathroom, the room should be well ventilated.
+This is especially important when using chemical cleaning products.

 Smooth surfaces

-Mold in the bathroom is easiest to remove from smooth surfaces such as tiles or glass.
-The mold should be easy to scrub off with your chosen cleaner.
-The surface should then be wiped with water and dried.
+Mold in the bathroom is easiest to remove from smooth surfaces, such as tiles or glass.
+You should be able to scrub the mold off using your preferred cleaner; afterward, wipe the surface with water and then dry it.

 Close-up of a blue cleaning cloth